 Early History of the Burcher family

-Another 193 words (14 lines of text) covering the year 1773 is included under the topic Early Burcher History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Burcher research.
+Another 69 words (5 lines of text) covering the year 1773 is included under the topic Early Burcher History in all our PDF Extended History products and printed products wherever possible.

 Burcher Spelling Variations